 Be friendly, but professional.
 Remember that you are in a position of authority and must enforce policies.
 Before the session, prepare some general questions to begin the discussion.
-Allow time throughout the training session for participants to ask questions and discuss the topics in the latest edition of the ServSafe Manager Book.
+Allow time throughout the training session for participants to ask questions and discuss the topics in ServSafe Alcohol Guide, 3rd Edition.